orig74/UE4PyServer/README.md

 - Add "PyServerTickActor":<br/>
 Press the Plugin button PyServer.
 PyServerTickActor will apear in the Outliner pannel in the right.<br/>
 - Play:<br/>
-Press the play button in Play button in the Toolbar.
+Press the play button in Play button in the Toolbar. <br/>

+<h4> working in your own directory<h4>
+run:<br/>
+python config.py --entry_point &lt your entrypoint module &gt --entry_path  &lt module path &gt <br/>
+if the module.py does not exists it will be create with the minimal template. <br/>

 <h4>Running The Demo:</h4>
 The demo is "Lucas-Kanade optical flow tracking" from OpenCV library. <br/>